top of page

 A Level 2 Ultrasound, also called an Anatomy Scan, is a comprehensive, detailed evaluation of fetal anatomy and development.
 It is a much more in-depth evaluation of the fetus than the ultrasound you had in your first trimester.
 This diagnostic ultrasound examination is usually performed at 18-22 weeks gestational age.

-RH Antibody Screen checks your immune system to see if your red blood cells are different from your baby's because that may cause problems.
+RH Antibody Screen checks your immune system to see if your red blood cells are different from your baby's, which may cause problems.
 By far, the most common difference is related to the + or - part of your blood type, called the Rh factor.
-So, we take a look and make sure this isn’t an issue.
+We take a look and make sure this isn’t an issue.

 Gestational Diabetes Screen checks blood sugar levels.
 If you're at average risk of gestational diabetes, you'll likely have a screening test during your second trimester between 24 and 28 weeks of pregnancy.
 If you're at high risk of diabetes, such as family history or obesity, we may recommend testing for diabetes early in pregnancy.